 Now it's time for the ingredient that holds it all together and fills up the cracks in any Cajun dish.
 Rice!

 Yummy!
-Rice to a Cajun is the same as potatoes, pasta, beans, and matza are to other cultural appetites.
+Rice is to a Cajun the same as potatoes, pasta, beans, and matza are to other cultural appetites.
 It complements its companions well and fills the belly nicely.
-I could eat it every day; morning, noon, or night.
-And I agree with what my grandfather used to tell us often, "Eat rice, help the farmers!"
+I could eat it every day: morning, noon, or night.
+And I agree with what my grandfather used to tell us often: "Eat rice, help the farmers!"

 Do this without stirring the ingredients.
 The idea is to let it sit and cook slowly.

-Top this pork jambalaya dish with sliced green onion and bring it to the table with a loaf of French bread and a delicious salad like this Blueberry-Mandarin Ranch Salad for a complete meal.
-Go ahead and help yourself!
+For a complete meal, top this pork jambalaya dish with sliced green onions and bring it to the table with a loaf of French bread and a delicious salad like this Blueberry-Mandarin Ranch Salad.

 More Classic Cajun recipes from Louisiana Woman!